 - Whole-grain fusilli or rotini pasta

-Tips: Soup is one of my favourite things to serve baby since the vegetables, protein and grains become really tender when cooked in broth.
-I like to cook up a batch of this healthy chicken noodle soup at the beginning of the week for a quick and easy lunch or dinner for the whole family.
+Tips: Soup is one of my favorite things to serve baby since the vegetables, protein and grains become really tender when cooked in broth.
+I like to cook up a batch of this healthy chicken noodle soup or chicken noodle soup for babies at the beginning of the week for a quick and easy lunch or dinner for the whole family.

-I generally put some small pieces of shredded chicken, cooked carrots, celery and pasta on baby’s tray for him to eat with his hands and let him take sips of broth out of the bowl or cup (that’s his favourite part)!
+I generally put some small pieces of shredded chicken, cooked carrots, celery and pasta on baby’s tray for him to eat with his hands and let him take sips of broth out of the bowl or mini cup (that’s his favorite part)!

 Meal Idea #5: Eggs & Toast